Education Programs at the Zoo

 Part I

-We will define biodiversity and look at the different levels of biodiversity and why it is important.
+We will define biodiversity and why it is important.
 We will then define evolution and what are the key drivers of evolution.

 Part II